Juli-BCN/sql-2019-docker-win/README.md

 *Copy the folder 'source' (which has the installers for SQL Express 2019) into this directory*

-> ddocker image build --tag sqlbuilder .
+> docker image build --tag sqlbuilder .

 > docker images